Codimension two souls and cancellation phenomena: Abstract

 \section{Abstract}

-For each $m\ge 0$ we find an open $(4m+9)$-dimensional simply-connected manifold admitting complete nonnegatively curved metrics whose souls are non-diffeomorphic, homeomorphic, and have codimension $2$.
-We give a diffeomorphism classification of the pairs $(N,\,\textup{soul})$ when $N$ is a nontrivial complex line bundle over $S^7\times\cptwo$: up to diffeomorphism there are precisely three such pairs, distinguished by their non-diffeomorphic souls.
+For each $m\ge 0$ we find an open $(4m+9)$-dimensional simply connected manifold with complete nonnegatively curved metrics whose souls are nondiffeomorphic, homeomorphic, and have codimension $2$.
+We give a diffeomorphism classification of the pairs $(N,\,\textup{soul})$ when $N$ is the total space of a nontrivial complex line bundle over $S^7\times\cptwo$; up to diffeomorphism there are precisely three such pairs, distinguished by their nondiffeomorphic souls.